-Cashier's Hours The University cashier's office is open from 9.30 am to 1.00 pm and from 2.00 pm to 4.30 pm, Monday to Friday.
+Cashier's Hours The University cashier's office is open from 9.30 am to 1.00 pm and from 2.00 pm to 4.30 pm, Mondayto Friday.
 It is open for additional periods at the beginning of Session 1.
 Consult notice boards for details.

-Australian Armed Forces Enquiries should be directed to: Royal Australian Navy: Royal Australian Navy Liaison Officer, Professor J. S. Ratcliffe, Commander, RANR, at the School of Chemical Engineering.
-Phone extension 2406.
+Australian Armed Forces Enquiries should be directed to:Royal AustralianNavy: Royal AustralianNavy LiaisonOfficer, Emeritus Professor J.S.
+Ratcliffe, Commander, RANR (Rtd), International House.
+Phone extension 3093 or 663 0473.